jupyterlite/jupyterlite/docs/troubleshooting.md

 ![a screenshot showing an error while trying to access a local file from the kernel](https://github.com/jupyterlite/jupyterlite/assets/591645/3edffdc3-77ef-45fe-8a4a-8cd7147dd235)

-This seem to happen when code try to get executed before a kernel is fully ready.
+This seem to happen when code is executed before a kernel is fully ready.
 See [issue #1371 ](https://github.com/jupyterlite/jupyterlite/issues/1371).
-If this regularly happen, please try to wait until the kernel indicator is ready before starting to execute code.
+If this regularly happens, please try to wait until the kernel indicator is ready before starting to execute code.